SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Where to Grab Drinks or Food Before/After the Game

-21st Amendment: This is one of my favorites.
-It's a fairly large bar, restaurant, and brewery (for San Francisco standards).
-It also attracts a number of local San Francisco Giants fans.
-While you're here, you will want to make sure you try the Watermelon Wheat Beer - it's the perfect summer drink.
+• 21st Amendment: This is one of my favorites.
+It's a relatively large bar, restaurant, and brewery (for San Francisco standards).
+It also attracts several local San Francisco Giants fans.
+While you're here, you will want to try the Watermelon Wheat Beer - it's the perfect summer drink.
+They open a small outdoor area to accommodate more people during and after the games.
 563 2nd Street.
 More great breweries around SF

 >> Find additional great options around China Basin